RakhithJK/sosedoff-pgweb-wiki/Server-Connection-Bookmarks.md

 When using `pgweb` you might find that there's no way to quickly establish connection to a server even if you've connected to it many times before.
-Thats's correct, pgweb does ton keep track of those connections.
+Thats's correct, pgweb does not keep track of those connections.
 So bookmarks feature comes into play.
 It basically allows you to keep connection settings to your most frequent servers as a bookmarks with credentials stored in a file